Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/post_training_quantization.rst

     model = GLUETransformer(model_name_or_path=" Intel/bert-base-uncased-mrpc",)

-The fine-tuned model from Intel could be downloaded from `Intel Hugging Face repository <https://huggingface.co/Intel>`_.
+The fine-tuned model from Intel could be downloaded from

 Accuracy-driven quantization config
 ===================================